1817/mywebsite/content/projects/fraud_1.md

 date: "2023-06-14"
 description: Machine Learning using Credit Card Fraud Data and R # the title that will show up once someone gets to this page
 draft: false
-image: fraud.png # save picture in \static\img\blogs.
-Acceptable formats= jpg, jpeg, or png .
+image: fraud.png # save picture in \static\img\blogs. (if not try /themes/forty/static/img/) Acceptable formats= jpg, jpeg, or png .
 Your iPhone pics wont work

 keywords: ""
 slug: fraud_1 # slug is the shorthand URL address... no spaces plz